Two Can Travel

 4. Start Searching for House Sits!

 Now for the fun part!
 Once your profile is ready and raring to go, you can start searching for house sits!
-It’s really fun to just scroll through all of the available house sits in the world and see where you could possibly go.
+It’s really fun to just scroll through all the available house sits in the world and see where you could possibly go.

-You can narrow your search to a specific part of the world, set a date range, what pets you want to sit, and many other ways to find the perfect house sit for you.
+You can narrow your search to a specific part of the world, set a date range, choose what pets you want to sit, and use many other ways to find the perfect house sit for you.

 Of course, only apply for the house sits that make sense for your schedule and abilities, but don’t let reality stop you from searching all over the world!